 Actually, Earth Observation (EO) is an umbrella term for the very large number of remote sensing technologies and the analytics is supposed to reveal the value of the EO data for the numerous domain applications.
 Let’s represent the market value-added chain, like this:

 Back to so called analytics layer.
 If you build some SaaS product to automate the analysis you have to be cautious about your market positioning as long as the Data providers rule the game.
-Whenever it comes to SaaS / Analytics — it’s somewhere between and across the Distribution and Applications, but far behind the traditional Distribution (“data resellers” according to Aravin) where the distributors negotiate with every client — actually providing the consultancy services as well.
+Whenever it comes to SaaS / Analytics — it’s somewhere between or across the Distribution platforms and Applications, but far behind the sales Distribution (“data resellers” according to Aravin) where the distributors negotiate with every client — actually providing the consultancy services as well.

 The thing why I started with this, having said that I’m not a great market designer — is to show you that SaaS highly depends on the Data as a service model and both contribute significantly to market development by increasing the data consumption and engaging more analysts to start using EO data.

 The commercial model

 In his most cited article, Joe Morrison criticized each part of this commercial Distribution model on which we are based: Distribution, Licensing, and Pricing — claiming Data providers are those who limit the market growth and build up the long creepy procedure of emails— sales people — FTP download with every single purchase of satellite image.

 I would step into the shoes of Data providers to mark what has changed since the good old “DVD” days.

 Of course, we are not in the market of Netflix where movie streaming services replaced good old DVDs… but things are changing even here.